-- 1. Under the Data Protection Act of 1998, the Academy must seek parental consent to take photographs and use video recorders. - 2.
+- 1. Under the GDPR Act 2018, the Academy must seek parental consent to take photographs and use video recorders. - 2.
 Photographs may be taken during indoor and outdoor play and learning and displayed in the academy and in albums or a pupil's development records for children and parent carers, governors, OFSTED, LA officers, to look through. - 3.
 Often photographs may contain other pupils in the background. - 4.
-Events such as Sports Day, outings, Christmas and fundraising events may be recorded by video and photographs by staff and parent/carers but always in full view of all attending. - 5.
-Parents must not post photographs or video containing other pupils taken at the academy's events on social media websites. - 6.
+Events such as Sports Day, outings, Christmas and fundraising events may be recorded by video and photographs by staff and parent/carers but always in full view of all attending.
+They are explicitly informed that it is of their own children and not to be published on ay social media platform. - 5.
+Parents/careers must not post photographs or video containing other pupils taken at the academy's events on social media websites. - 6.
 On occasion, the academy might like to use photographs of pupils taking part in an activity to advertise/promote the academy via the website.
-In this instance, specific parental permission will be required. - 7.
-Visitors may only use their phones inside or outside the building and should be challenged if seen using a camera inappropriately or photographing children. - 8.
+In this instance, specific parental permission will be required, and is sought in the September Data processing permissions forms. - 7.
+Visitors may only use their phones outside the building and should be challenged if seen using a camera inappropriately or photographing children. - 8.
 The use of cameras and mobile phones are prohibited in toilet areas. - 9.
 All academy cameras and videos should be kept securely at all times and used with appropriate authority.